7 Best Food Sources That Help Boost Collagen

 By Brandi Black, RHN

-You can forget about expensive injections and pricey skin care treatments.
 When it comes to keeping your skin youthful, your diet may be the most effective “wellness product” to support healthy aging process.
 The key is finding the best collagen food sources and adding them to your healthy lifestyle.

 What is Collagen?

 Our bodies naturally produce collagen, but as age, we produce less.
-This is when the skin starts to lose its elasticity, while fine lines and wrinkles begin to appear.
+This is when the skin starts to lose its elasticity, and when fine lines and wrinkles begin to appear.
 Many experts suggest we begin to lose collagen as early as age 25, while others recommend adopting an anti-aging skin care regimen as early as age 20.
 Rather than focusing on expensive skin care treatments, your skin health could easily be improved (and aging may even be prevented) based on what you put on your plate.

 2. Cruciferous Vegetables

-How to boost collagen Brussels sprouts, broccoli, cauliflower, kale, and cabbage, are rich in sulfur, a trace mineral that has been shown to hold collagen links together.
+Brussels sprouts, broccoli, cauliflower, kale, and cabbage, are rich in sulfur, a trace mineral that has been shown to hold collagen links together.

-Sulfur is also needed to help with phase II liver detox, which is the phase of body detoxification where toxins are being prepared to be eliminated.
+Sulfur is also needed to help with phase II liver detox, which is the phase of body purification where toxins are being prepared to be eliminated.
 As mentioned above, toxins are one of the worst offenders when it comes to your skin health because they can break down collagen.

 A quick note about cruciferous vegetables...